 So what would a bunch of BirdNote listeners be called?
 A gaggle?
 A flock?
 A watch?
-Can you be more creative?
-Leave a comment below or post your answer on our Facebook page!
-Thanks.
-(And here's the list so far -- check out the blog.)
+Here's the list so far -- check out the blog.)

 A Murder, a Party, a Stare, or a Siege?